Judith Steinbergh, Brookline's poet laureate, has a host of exciting events planned for the fall. The next planned event is:

 To see the full poetry schedule for fall click here

 If you are an artist seeking more exposure for your work, why not consider exhibiting on Town Hall Walls?
 See below for more details...

-Click on image for application details.
+Click on image for application details for 2015.